tensorflow/tensorflow/tensorflow/lite/micro/examples/person_detection_experimental/README.md

 This example shows how you can use Tensorflow Lite to run a 250 kilobyte neural network to recognize people in images captured by a camera.
 It is designed to run on systems with small amounts of memory such as microcontrollers and DSPs.
+This uses the experimental int8 quantized version of the person detection model.

 ## Table of contents
 -   [Getting started](#getting-started)